Thank you. Your request has been received.

 See below for more information about our degree programs…

 Continuing Education at the Franciscan School of Theology offers affordable, high-quality instruction by some of the world’s foremost Franciscan scholars and educators.
-FST continuing education courses are open to the public and take place at our campus on the beautiful grounds of Historic Old Mission San Luis Rey in Oceanside, California.
+FST continuing education courses are open to the public and take place online.

-Participants may take one, two, three, or all four courses.
-Classes are held 9:15-12:30 Monday through Friday and may be taken for continuing education credit.
-Classes cost $250 per one-week session (one CEU unit).
+Participants may take one, two, three, or all four courses from June 21 through July 16, 2021.
+Classes are held 9:15 am-12:30 pm PDT, Monday through Friday, and may be taken for Continuing Education Unit (CEU).
+Classes cost $250 per one-week session (one CEU credit for each course).
 See course descriptions and registration details below.

 About the Instructor